The documentation you're currently reading is for version 2.4.1. Click here to view documentation for the latest stable version.

 - Actions are StackStorm outbound integrations.
 There are generic actions (ssh, REST call), integrations (OpenStack, Docker, Puppet), or custom actions.
 Actions are either Python plugins, or any scripts, consumed into StackStorm by adding a few lines of metadata.
 Actions can be invoked directly by user via CLI or API, or used and called as part of rules and workflows.

 - Rules map triggers to actions (or to workflows), applying matching criteria and mapping trigger payload to action inputs.

 - Packs are the units of content deployment.
 They simplify the management and sharing of StackStorm pluggable content by grouping integrations (triggers and actions) and automations (rules and workflows).
-A growing number of packs are available on StackStorm community.
-User can create their own packs, share them on Github, or submit to StackStorm community repo.
+A growing number of packs are available on StackStorm Exchange.
+Users can create their own packs, share them on Github, or submit to the StackStorm Exchange.

 - Audit trail of action executions, manual or automated, is recorded and stored with full details of triggering context and execution results.
 It is also captured in audit logs for integrating with external logging and analytical tools: LogStash, Splunk, statsd, syslog.